okcoders/ok-coders-january-2017-front-end/06-javascript-functions/06-01-functions.md

 Here, `12` evalutes to 12 which is used in the function call to `addTen`.
 Inside add ten, the parameter `x` takes on the argument's value of `12`, which is used in the return statement so that the function call results in, or evaluates to `32`.
 32 is then used in the function call to `console.log`, so that the result of the statement is to print out some number with ten added to it.

 A function can take more than one argument.
-Simply define it with more than one paramater.
+Simply define it with more than one parameter.
 Define an add function:

 	function add(x, y) {
 		return x + y;